Ready, Set, Let the World Know About Your Podcast

 3. Interact with your audience.

 During launch week, thank every single person who comments on your podcast.
 Ask them to leave a review and share it with anyone they know who might find it valuable.
-Even if your audience is small to start, the direct interaction can feed your energy level and offer valuable feedback for your future podcast episodes.
+Even if your audience is small to start, direct interaction can boost your energy level and provide valuable feedback for future podcast episodes.

 Photo by: DINFOS PAVILION Team

-To help spread the word, the American Forces Network (AFN) is a Department of Defense (DoD) program available to help promote and distribute your podcast.
-Radio and TV advertising is an effective way to promote your podcast.
-If you're stationed overseas, you may be interested in advertising on AFN Radio and Television.
+To help spread the word, the American Forces Network is a Department of War program available to help promote and distribute your podcast.
+Radio and TV advertising are effective methods for advertising, especially for those stationed overseas.

-Entering into a service agreement with AFN podcast will allow clients to enjoy all the benefits of being part of the network—DVIDS worldwide distribution and subject matter experts to assist or provide: planning, marketing, publicity, branding, public affairs guidance, consistent quality control and listener metrics.
-Bonus—they don't charge for air time.
+If you enter into a service agreement with an AFN podcast, this will allow you to enjoy all the benefits of being part of the network.
+This includes access to DVIDS for worldwide distribution and subject matter assistance for planning, marketing, banding, public affairs guidance, consistent quality control and listener metrics.
+Bonus: They don't charge for airtime!

 Be sure to understand AFN's guidelines!